heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

   - [Top 10 books from Project Gutenberg in one file](../test-data/gutenberg-top-10.txt) (7,650,153 characters)
 - Finnish classic [Seitsemän Veljestä](../test-data/seitseman-veljesta.txt) (624,402 characters)
 - [First 100,000 decimals of pi](../test-data/first-100000-decimals-of-pi.txt) (100,003 characters)

-For the automated tests mostly predefined inputs are used, but few tests use randomly created material.

 ## Coverage Report for Unittests
 The coverage report can be run by typing the command `poetry run invoke coverage-report` in the terminal.
 The branch coverage of the final release is 99 percent.